gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 1.  **Scalability (Horizontal)**

-    NoSQL, especially MongoDB, designed for **horizontal scalability**.
-That means NoSQL database like MongoDB can handle large volumes of data by distributing it across multiple servers (sharding).
-That makes it easier to scale out (horizontal scaling).
-Thus it allows developers to use of **cheaper** and standard machines and can be more cost-efficient at scale.
+    NoSQL is designed for horizontal scalability.
+This means that a NoSQL database can handle large volumes of data by distributing it across multiple servers (sharding).
+Thus, they allow developers to utilize cheaper, standard server machines, which can be more cost-efficient.

 2.  **Schema flexibility**

-    NoSQL, especially MongoDB, provides flexible schema model.
-Which allows me to easily add or remove data fields without modifying the existing database schema to affecting other data records.
-Even though I made a schema for specifying the data structure, I can add a new field dynamically so that a whole new data and records in the same collection can have different structures.
+    NoSQL provides a flexible schema model, which allows developers to easily add or remove data fields without modifying the existing database schema records.
+Even though I created a schema to specify the data structure, I can dynamically add a new field so that new data and records in the same collection can have different structures.

 3.  **Fast queries (fast reading)**

-    Queries in NoSQL database can be faster than SQL database.
-Since Data in SQL database is typically normalized, queries for a single object or entity require to join data from multiple tables.
-So, it takes costs when the tables are growing.
-However, data in NoSQL databases can be access and stored together due to denormalized structure.
-Hence queries typically do not require joins, and **the queries are very fast and readings are very fast.**
+    Queries in NoSQL databases can be faster than those in SQL databases.
+Since data in SQL databases is typically normalized, querying for a single object or entity often requires joining data from multiple tables, which becomes costly as the tables grow.
+However, data in NoSQL databases is accessed and stored together due to their denormalized structure.
+Hence, queries typically do not require joins, making both queries and read operations very fast.
+Additionally, many NoSQL databases support indexing, which can significantly speed up query processing.

 ## Disadvantages of NoSQL